Course – Information Retrieval for PhD Students

 - Internet and the Visible Researcher

-The course is web based with two compulsory lectures on campus.
+The course is web based with some compulsory lectures.
 Participants should independently find their way to an individual search and publishing strategy within their research area by finding and reading relevant literature, working with exercises, writing compulsory assignments and review others.
-Course organization requires active participation online.
-At the examination, which is mandatory and on campus, the students will present their thesis and review someone else’s.
+The course organization requires active participation.
+At the examination, which is mandatory and on campus (or online via zoom), the students will present their thesis and review someone else’s work.

-The course starts week 3 2017 and continues to week 12 2017.
-There are 10 sessions (once a week on Wednesday afternoons) planned during the spring semester.
+The course starts week 45 2020 and continues to week 2 2021.
+There are 10 sessions planned, once a week on Wednesday afternoons.

 The sessions are an opportunity for you to understand and discuss the assignments and exercises and get feedback on your findings and your work.
-Almost every week during the course you need to hand in an assignment no later than the Sunday the same week.
+Almost every week during the course you need to hand in an assignment no later than Monday the same week.

-At the first session, we will introduce ourselves, the course content and literature, pedagogy and learning platform.
+In the first session, we will introduce ourselves, the course content, literature and learning platform.
 We will discuss the search technology and the concept of information literacy.
 We want you to present yourself, your research area and what you expect from the course.
 Also, consider how you would describe your research topic with a few keywords.

-To apply: just send me an email with your name, institution, BTH acronym, personal code and the name of your PhD supervisor.
+Send me an email with your name, institution, BTH acronym, personal code and the name of your Ph.D. supervisor.

-If you are not able to come to the first session, please tell me!
+If you are not able to attend the first session, please tell me!